nulogy/design-system/docs/catalog/components/text-input.md

-##### Intro

-> Text input is an input field that users can type into.
+> An input field that users can type into.

-**Use when**
-- Users need to enter information that is best communicated in text form.
-- You need to collect information that varies from one user to another and can’t be represented as a set of pre-determined choices.

 ```image
 span: 4
 src: "form/text-input-basic.png"
 ```

+**Use when**
+- Users need to enter information that is best communicated in text form.
+- You need to collect information that varies from one user to another and can’t be represented as a set of pre-determined choices.

 ##### Design